MarcoBuratti/Progetto-IngSw2018-Sagrada/Deliverables/Check List Test.md

 - __First__ method "numberFromOneToSix" try to set the number of some dice,
 - if I can't set the number it throws exception
 - __Second__ method "colourTest" create some dice with color attributes and
-- controll if colour is the same at run time execution
+- check if colour is the same at run time execution

 **Player empty**